 A. There are two modes to make a payment

-B. The form would not allow cross utilizing of the CGST and SGST.
+B. The form did not allow cross utilizing of the CGST and SGST initially.

 Image Source: www.gst.gov.in

-Table 6.2 under form GSTR-3B will capture data pertaining to any taxes being already paid as part of TDS or TCS deductions.
-However, currently this form is not available for filing as the government has deferred filing for the same for the initial two months.
+Table 6.2 under form GSTR 3B will capture data pertaining to any taxes being already paid as part of TDS or TCS deductions.

 Do Composition dealers need to file GSTR 3B: